-Undergraduate Logic and Computation
+Mātai Arorau, Mahi rorohiko Undergraduate Logic and Computation

-Do you have a flexible mind capable of creative, speculative thought, precise calculation and practical problem solving?
-If you're interested in computer science, linguistics and philosophy, a major in Logic and Computation could be the ideal choice for you.
+Do you have a flexible mind capable of creative, speculative thought, precise calculation and practical problem-solving?
+If you're interested in mathematical logic and its connections to computer science, linguistics or philosophy, a major in Logic and Computation could be the ideal choice for you.